 The uniform is as follows:

 - Red sweatshirt, jumper or cardigan

-- Grey or black trousers, skirt or pinafore (jogging bottoms are not acceptable)
+- Grey or black trousers, skirt or pinafore (jogging bottoms and leggings are not acceptable)

 - Black flat shoes (not trainers)

-- Grey, black or white shorts in the Summer
+- Grey or black shorts in the Summer

 - Red and white dress